-Lambeth: Living with the cuts is a long-term photographic and journalistic investigation into how central Government cuts to benefits, services and local council budgets are affecting people living in Lambeth – my home for the last 20 years.
+Lambeth: Living with the cuts is a long-term photographic and journalistic investigation into how central Government cuts to benefits, services and local council budgets are affecting people living in the London borough of Lambeth – my home for the last 20 years.

 Since 2015 I’ve been working with people and organisations across the borough, including Brixton Advice Centre, Norwood and Brixton Foodbank, South London Refugee Association, Ace of Clubs, Carers’ Hub Lambeth, Mosaic Clubhouse and the West Indian Association of Service Personnel.
 This project tells the stories of both the organisations and the vulnerable people they help.